alex-borichevsky/chat-test-task/README.md

 2) npm i
 3) npm start

-Then go to http://localhost:3000 to interact with client Also you can go to http://localhost:4000/graphql to interact with graphql
+Then go to http://localhost:3000 to interact with client.
+Also you can go to http://localhost:4000/graphql to interact with graphql
 ---

+## How to use application
+Sign up/sign into the system and then enter to chat
 ## Running the database migrations
 npx prisma migrate dev --name init